 Typical Day

-3:00 – 3:25: Student arrival, snacks, ice breaker activities, holiday themed crossword puzzles or word searches
+3:00 PM – 3:25 PM: Student arrival, snacks, school homework, holiday themed crossword puzzles or word searches

 Tuition